Please note the University Solicitation, Distribution, and Sale Policy:

 All fundraising activity must be indicated on a Facility Request form.
 Approval (or denial) will be sent via email correspondence accompanying your confirmation for use of space.
 Keep in mind these points as you are conducting your event:

-- Anytime you are participating in a fund-raiser that involves the sale of items, you must sell from a central location (an example would be the Sadler Center Atrium).
-To reserve such space you must fill out a Facility Request Form at the Scheduling Office.
-This needs to be done with any location, in order to notify Campus Police that a sale is occurring.
+- Anytime you are participating in a fund-raiser that involves the sale of items, you must sell from a central and reserved location (an example would be the Sadler Center Lobby).
+To reserve such space you must fill out a Facility/Space Request Form at the Scheduling Office.

 - You may not sell any items door-to-door in the residence halls.